Linda Louise Rigsbee writes clean romance.

 Novellas: A novella is longer than a short story, but shorter than a novel.
 It is Linda's style of "tight" writing that makes these stories memorable.

 Handcrafted Books: In addition to traditional publishing, Linda also Home Publishes.
 She writes the book, formats the pages, designs the cover, prints and binds the books in her home office.
 She sells them at craft shows and online at her website, HomeSpun Literature.
 On this site, Linda also sells book accessories, such as book covers, Kindle/Nook padded covers, book bags, bookmarks, etc. FREE online Reads: Linda maintains two sites of stories that can be read online.
-HomeSpun Literature contains novellas and novels, while Dear Tales showcases short stories, poetry and articles.
+HomeSpun Literature contains novellas and novels, while Dear Tales showcases short stories, flash fiction, poetry and articles.
 All can be read free online, with option to buy a copy.

 Blog: Linda has recently started blogging flash fiction stories about characters in her books.
 These are not found in her books, but a convenient link at the end of the blog takes the reader to the related book.
 Unrelated flash fiction stories can be read on her wordpress site.